keithdhd/html_and_css/css_cheat_sheet.md

 }
 ```

+## Flex Layout

+The default flow layout is great for the original purpose of HTML & CSS - namely laying documents out a bit like a newspaper.

+However, as the web has developed, user interfaces have become increasingly complex.
+Probably the best and easiest approach to layout is the `flex layout` (A.K.A Flexbox).

+For a good understanding of Flexbox, checkout the first half of [this interactive guide](https://www.joshwcomeau.com/css/interactive-guide-to-flexbox/) (up to but not including "Hypothetical size")

 ## Debugging with Chrome devtools

 Right click on the browser ans select "Inspect".
 Open the "Elements" tab and the "Styles" tab.